EARLY BIRD RATE EXTENDED TO FRIDAY SEPTEMBER 26!

 Saturday Workshop D5

-Type of Session: Panel Discussion (90 minutes)
+Type of Session: Panel/Round Table Discussion (90 minutes)

 Workshop Description